 Post-war, the focus was on the volume of food production and a “dig for victory” mindset saw decades of farming intensification sweep the UK.
 Since then, it has been encouraged that higher levels of production can be linked to improved farm profitability, but often the role of nature has not been examined in the context of the wider farm system.
-In many ways, farming bcame divorced from the natural assets it relies on.
-As a result, nature has been viewed as an additional burden to be managed rather than brought in as an integral partner in the farm business.
+In many ways, farming became divorced from the natural assets it relies on.
+As a result, nature has been viewed as an additional burden to be managed rather than brought in as an integral partner in business.

 Now, in the throes of a climate and nature emergency, there is a call on farming to work with nature so it can secure profitability, resilience and a thriving natural environment.

-Nature Means Business is a farming approach based on recent studies that have shown that farm business profitability could be inextricably linked to nature.
+Nature Means Business is a farming approach based on recent studies that have shown how farm business profitability could be inextricably linked to nature.
 This research has shown that farmers continuously working with high-input high-output systems often experience less profit or are unable to break even financially.

-Chris Clark, farmer and Chair of NFFN for England, has been conducting business research along with colleagues at Nethergill Associates.
-The study involved analyses of 43 farm businesses, by examining business incomes and accounts at current output levels and with further adjusted calculations where support payments were decreased or removed totally.
+Chris Clark, farmer and Chair of NFFN England, has been conducting business research along with colleagues at Nethergill Associates.
+The study involved analyses of 43 farm businesses, by examining business incomes and accounts at current output levels, with further adjusted calculations where support payments were decreased or removed totally.
 The resulting ‘Less is More’ report funded by RSPB, National Trust and The Wildlife Trusts used results based on findings from upland and marginal farms.

 Since then, further studies in 2020 by Nethergill Associates have taken place with different types of farm businesses in other areas of the UK.
-The results from the latter studies have still produced the same conclusions of the original report.
+The results from the latter studies have still produced the same conclusions as the original report.

 Nature provides farmers with ‘natural capital’ for their businesses in the form of soils, grass, water and geology, which farm businesses work with for crop or livestock production.
 Where these natural assets are not managed correctly, farm productivity will reduce.